User stories and BDD (part #1) the origins and evolution of the user story

 The cargo cult effect has meant the majority of new Cucumber users who pick up these tools wrongly assume that putting their user story at the top of the feature file is the right thing to do.

 The relationship between user stories and feature files is not well understood.
-This series of blogs aims to put that right.
+This series of posts aims to put that right.

 Let's take a journey back in time, to the 20th century.
 How did people develop software back in the dim, distant past, before the agile manifesto?
 The usual answer that people give is: "they used to use waterfall".